This may be the caused by one of the following:

 1.4.2_35 and later updates

 - Check that you have correctly configured Java Usage Tracker on your host.
-For more information, see how to configure the Java Usage Tracker in Configuring a Management Agent for Java Management Service.
+For more information, see how to configure the Java Usage Tracker in Installing Management Agent and Deploying JMS Plug-ins.